“[…] And whoever saves a life it would be as if he had saved mankind entirely” [Surat Al-Ma’idah 5:32]

 The donor should not sell his/her organs for cash or in exchange for other organs of the body, since life and the human body in all its totality is the property of Allah

 - Organ transplant from one living person to another person is permissible in organs involving: Liver, kidney, lung, blood, skin if donor is in legal capacity.
 Donated organ must not disfigure the donor.

 - If donor is not of sound mind or dead, then the parents, spouse, guardian or ruler must decide.
 If the donor is under-age, in which case the donor’s guardian has no right to donate parts of his/her body, since the guardian is appointed to protect and preserve the body of the ward.

 - Part of an organ such as cornea of the eye can be donated Life-depending organ is prohibited.
 E.g. heart or brain from one living person to another.
 Donated organ should not risk the life of the donor

 - Organ transplant is prohibited if a basic function of the body is damaged

 - Transplanted organ should not be sold.
 Or no material gain for the donor.

 - Transplantation is permissible from one Muslim to another and from a non-Muslim to a Muslim.
 Transplanting Muslim organs into those under Muslim protection is a matter of some disagreement.

 Isn’t donating organs also ‘Sadaquatul-Jaariyah’- a lasting act of charity long after one’s death (Hadith)

-Almighty Allah has not directly or indirectly prohibited organ donation or transplantation.
-In fact, He has encouraged the saving of life at any cost.
+Almighty Allah has not directly or indirectly prohibit organ donation or transplantation.
+In fact, He has encourage the saving of life at any cost.